 Please join us for the launch of Keisha Blain's new book, Set the World on Fire: Black Nationalist Women and the Global Struggle for Freedom (University of Pennsylvania Press, February 2018).
+Invited commentators will be Robert Trent Vinson, Frances L. and Edwin L. Cummings Associate Professor History and Africana Studies, The College of William and Mary; Lisa Tetrault, Associate Professor of History, Carnegie Mellon University.
 Event co-hosted by the program in Gender, Secxuality, and Women's Studies.
-Location TBA.
+501 CL

 Please join us for the launch of Marcus Rediker's new book, The Fearless Benjamin Lay: The Quaker Dwarf who became a Revolutionary Abolitionist.
 University Club Conference Room A

 Please contact James Pickett at firstname.lastname@example.org for more information.

 For more details, please see the conference program and the presentation abstracts.